 Partition function are great if we know the pH and want to deduce the distribution of the species, but what if we would like to do the opposite: finding the pH for a given mixture of species?
 Well instead of drawing curves coming from math we will have to solve a non linear system.

-For a n-protic acid there are n+1 species governed by n partition constants K_{a_i}.
+partition constants .
 We also need to determine the proton concentration in order to deduce the pH.
-That’s n+2 unknown with n equations of the form:
+That’s

-At this point the system is undetermined for, but we can also write down the mass and charge balances which will provide n+2 equations and eventually make the system solvable.
+At this point the system is undetermined for, but we can also write down the mass and charge balances which will provide equations and eventually make the system solvable.

-\[C_t = [\mathrm{H_nA}] + \cdots + [A^{n-}]\]
+![Rendered by QuickLaTeX.com \[C_t = [\mathrm{H_nA}] + \cdots + [A^{n-}]\]](https://landercy.be/wp-content/ql-cache/quicklatex.com-bc4b12c98ebc2b9369abf42996d870f0_l3.png)

 The charge balance states the mixture is electrically neutral:

-\[[\mathrm{Na^+}] = 0 \cdot [\mathrm{H_nA}] + \cdots + n \cdot [A^{n-}]\]
+![Rendered by QuickLaTeX.com \[[\mathrm{Na^+}] = 0 \cdot [\mathrm{H_nA}] + \cdots + n \cdot [A^{n-}]\]](https://landercy.be/wp-content/ql-cache/quicklatex.com-d218e93d1109c1eface54e5cb8e7ae85_l3.png)

-Where [\mathrm{Na^+}] is also a predetermined constant in this problem.
+is also a predetermined constant in this problem.

 Lets write the system and the solver for this problem in Python: